rithmschool/rithm-6-exercises/flask/Unit-02/01-blueprints/readme.md

 ### Part I - Questions

 1. Describe the MVC pattern.
+    Model, View, Controller (or MVC for short) is a pattern to structure large apps.
+This pattern is followed for each individual resource.
+The controller is in charge of communicating with the models and view and calling them as needed.
+The model and view don't directly communicate.
+The MVC resources are tied together by a central controller.

 2. In the MVC pattern, does the model communicate directly with the view?
+    It does not.

 2. What is the purpose of blueprints?
+    The purpose of blueprints is to enable coders to divide unmanegably large application files into smaller components in a predictable and replicable structure.
+One of the common patterns that can be followed using blueprints is the MVC pattern.

 3. How does using blueprints help us organize bigger applications?
+    Blueprints enable coders to divide large app files into separate files and folders.
+Thereby it is possible to separate resources and models, forms, view functions related to those resources.
+Thus, it is possible to replicate similar folder/file/name structures for each of the resources and there is no need to come up with separate naming for each to work together.

 ### Part II - Exercise